College basketball season is about tip off in a pandemic. Here’s what you need to know.

 Each ACC team, for instance, will play 20 games with home and road matchups against two primary rivals, four repeat opponents home and away and single games against eight opponents.

 The ACC also announced any games that are unable to be played on the originally scheduled date will be rescheduled only if both teams’ schedules permit.
-Miami already has announced its season opener against Stetson has been postponed because of a positive test within Stetson’s program.
+Miami already has announced its season opener against Stetson has been postponed because of a positive test in Stetson’s program.

 The Mountain West has moved to a 20-game conference schedule in which schools will play a two-game series at a specific site, with a day of rest in between games.

-Conference tournaments, meanwhile, remain up in the air, particularly given a spike in cases nationally with winter and flu season creating additional layers of uncertainty.
+Conference tournaments remain up in the air, particularly given a spike in cases nationally with winter and flu season creating additional layers of uncertainty.

 How will the NCAA tournament work?

-The NCAA announced Monday the 68-team men’s college basketball tournament will take place at one site, adding it is in talks with officials in the state of Indiana about conducting the sport’s showcase event in or around Indianapolis, the host of this season’s Final Four.
+The NCAA announced Monday that the 68-team men’s college basketball tournament will take place at one site, adding it is in talks with officials in Indiana about conducting the sport’s showcase event in or around Indianapolis, the host of this season’s Final Four.

-Originally 13 predetermined sites were selected to host the preliminary rounds of the NCAA tournament.
+Originally, 13 predetermined sites were selected to host the preliminary rounds of the NCAA tournament.

 “We have learned so much from monitoring other successful sporting events in the last several months, and it became clear it’s not feasible to manage this complex championship in so many different states with the challenges presented by the pandemic,” Dan Gavitt, the NCAA senior vice president of basketball, said in a statement.